dotnet/designs/accepted/system-range/system-range.md

 Index lastElement = ^1;
 ```

-Logically, you can think of the indexing from end as substracting the value from
+Logically, you can think of the indexing from end as subtracting the value from
 the collection's length:

 ```C#